How do the Australian and US proptech sectors compare?

 Challenges facing US proptech

-The US real estate sector has a more negative outlook compared to Australia due to several factors, including:
+The outlook for the US real estate sector is more pessimistic compared to Australia, driven by several factors:

 Expanding into the US market

-Click here to learn more about what Proptechs in the Stone & Chalk community are doing to drive change within the Australian ecosystem
+Learn more about what Proptechs in the Stone & Chalk community are doing to drive change within the Australian ecosystem.